-BrightPay provides users with a facility to password protect your BrightPay software application, export payroll reports and payslips that are sent directly through to employees.
+BrightPay provides our users with a facility to password protect both payroll reports and files that are sent to clients and payslips that are sent directly through to employees.
 Taking the option to password protect these payroll documents is a step that you can take towards adding more security and protection to the data you manage, store and distribute.